AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 ##  Create a strong start

 > [!QUOTE] Strong start
-> While enjoying breakfast in your bastion within the Circlet Walk, a sending crystal in the wall glows turquoise and you hear Iwo's voice
+> While enjoying breakfast in your bastion within the Circlet Walk, a sending crystal in the wall glows turquoise and Iwo's voice emanates from it.
+>
-> Greetings, operatives.
-An ancient artifact on loan from the Bright Queen was recently stolen from J'mon Sa Ord and we believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
+> "Greetings, operatives.
+An ancient artifact on loan from the Bright Queen was recently stolen from J'mon Sa Ord.
 J'mon has asked the Cobalt Soul to recover the artifact with the utmost discretion.
+We believe the artifact to be in the possession of master thief [Nixylanna Vidorant](https://5e.tools/bestiary.html#nixylanna%20vidorant_kftgv).
 This quest, should you choose to undertake it, requires you to infiltrate Vidorant's vault and recover the artifact.
 Start by meeting with [[Ilena|Ilena Hapayhari]] in the Step Aside tavern.
-Good luck, operatives.
+Good luck, operatives."

 ##  Outline potential scenes

 - [ ] Meeting [[Ilena]]
 	- [ ] "A human woman with copper skin and curly black hair greets you in the back room of the tavern, a polite smile gracing her face.
 She introduces herself as Ilena and offers you tea.
 After everyone is served, she casually stirs her own cup and tastes the spoon before taking a larger sip."
-- [ ] Preparation
+- [ ] Preparation (see secrets below)
-	- [ ] Gathering Intelligence (see secrets below)
+	- [ ] Gathering Intelligence
 	- [ ] Surveilling the Target
-	- [ ] Casing the Joint - "The vault stands in a rundown neighborhood, but the street and alleyways around the vault are unobstructed.
-Small windows glint from high on the vault's stone walls.
-Two guards keep watch on the second-floor balcony, while another guard patrols around the structure at ground level."
+	- [ ] Casing the Joint
 - [ ] The Vault
 - [ ] Vidorant arrives
 - [ ] Conclusion